microsoft/api-guidelines/graph/patterns/navigation-property.md

      -  /user/{userId}/manager  represents many-to-one relationship
      -  /user/{userId}/messages represents one-to-many relationship

-Additionally, using the OData Expand query parameter, related entities can be transcluded into the primary entity so both can be retrieved in a single round trip.
+Additionally, using the OData Expand query parameter, related entities can be nested into the primary entity so both can be retrieved in a single round trip.

 ## Issues and Considerations
 -------------------------